 As well, it provides professional media relations, online engagement, and government relations services to civil society, assisting non-profit organizations and unions in achieving their policy, communications and other organizational goals.

-The Rideau Institute conducts research and provides analysis to decision makers, opinion leaders, and the public to assist them to knowledgeably participate in the national debate.
-Further, it advocates for independent policy priorities that enjoy broad public support and are consistent with Canadian values.
+The Rideau Institute conducts research and provides analysis to decision makers, opinion leaders, and the public to assist them to knowledgeably participate in the national debate on foreign, defence and national security policy.
+Further, it advocates for independent policy priorities that enjoy broad public support and are consistent with fundamental Canadian values.

 Sources of Funding